bodrick/awesome/README.md

 *   [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 *   [CzBiX/qb-web](https://github.com/CzBiX/qb-web) - A qBittorrent Web UI, write in TypeScript+Vue.
 *   [VueTorrent/VueTorrent](https://github.com/VueTorrent/VueTorrent) - The sleekest looking WEBUI for qBittorrent made with Vuejs!
-*   [antoniandre/vue-cal](https://github.com/antoniandre/vue-cal) - A Vue 2 & 3 full calendar, no dependency, no BS. :metal:
+*   [antoniandre/vue-cal](https://github.com/antoniandre/vue-cal) - A Vue.js full calendar, no dependency, no BS. :metal:
 *   [SelfhostedPro/Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.
 *   [Armour/vue-typescript-admin-template](https://github.com/Armour/vue-typescript-admin-template) - 🖖 A vue-cli 3.0 + typescript minimal admin template
 *   [bastienwirtz/homer](https://github.com/bastienwirtz/homer) - A very simple static homepage for your server.